Worried about your communication?

 The speech and language therapist will carry out an initial assessment to evaluate the individual’s speech, language, communication and swallowing abilities.
 The speech and language therapist will then use this information to create an individualised treatment plan.
 This treatment plan will be tailored to the individual’s specific needs and abilities.
 The speech and language therapist will focus on the positive aspects of an individual’s communication and use this to help them to communicate to their full potential.

-After an initial appointment, speech and language therapy may include one or more of the following:
+After an initial appointment, speech and language therapy may include assessments, reports, reviews, therapy programmes, support groups, training, advice and education.

 Specific therapy approaches which might be used for individuals with learning difficulties include: